THE PEARSON PENSION PLAN: DATA PRIVACY NOTICE

 - record, calculate or pay benefits to you, or your nominated beneficiaries,

-then, if we cannot collect or continue to use this personal data, we may be unable to administer your contributions and benefits, or record, calculate or pay your benefits and/or the benefits due to your beneficiaries.
+then, if we cannot collect or continue to use this Personal Information, we may be unable to administer your contributions and benefits, or record, calculate or pay your benefits and/or the benefits due to your beneficiaries.

 3. Disclosures of your Personal Information